pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli server get-centralinsts --help` subcommand
+The following defines the help output for the `pywbemcli server get-centralinsts --help` command

 ::

     Usage: pywbemcli server get-centralinsts [COMMAND-OPTIONS]

-      Get central instances of mgmt profiles on the server.
+      List central instances of mgmt profiles on the server.

       Retrieve the CIM instances that are central instances of the specified WBEM management profiles, and display these instances.
 By default, all